 Whether you’re a seasoned climber or a first-time hiker, the experience of Mount Kinabalu leaves an indelible mark.
 From securing your climbing permit to descending back to Timpohon Gate, every step is a testament to your resilience and spirit of adventure.
 Embrace the journey, and let the memories of Mount Kinabalu inspire your future explorations.

-Yes, you need a climbing permit to hike Mount Kinabalu, which costs RM400 per person for international climbers and is limited to 163 permits per day.
+Yes, you need a climbing permit to hike Mount Kinabalu.

 To effectively acclimatize before your hike, take at least three days to gradually ascend, stay well-hydrated, and follow your mountain guide’s advice to mitigate the risk of altitude sickness.